wewantsaul/pathogen-genomics-training/README.md

 Welcome to your origin story as a bioinformatician!

-This repository contains materials, exercises, and datasets (or links to these) for a hands-on training in pathogen genomics—aka “how to make sense of tiny things that ruin everyone’s week.”

-We’ll go from:
+This training will guide you from:

 > “What is this terminal thing?”

 to

->“Ah yes, this phylogenetic tree tells a story.”
+> “Ah yes, this phylogenetic tree tells a story.”

 ---

-## Training Modules
+This repository will contain:

+* hands-on exercises
+* real-world datasets
+* step-by-step workflows
+* genomic epidemiology interpretation

+---

+## 🧬 What to expect

 | Module | Topic | Skills |
 |--------|------|-------|